klavgen/klavyl/README.md

 - Soldering iron and everything around it: solder, safety glasses, ventilation, etc.
 - Tweezers
-- Wire stripper, unless you are going to strip manually or will use bare wire for the rows/columns and only use insulated wire for the Pro Micro and TRRS jacks
+- Wire stripper, unless you are going to strip manually or will use bare wire for the rows/columns and only use insulated wire for the Pro Micro and USB-C jacks

 # 3D printed parts